What is an LLC Business: Everything You Need to Know

 All LLCs offer limited personal liability and pass-through taxation by default.
-However, LLCs can elect to be taxed as a corporation instead if the Members choose so.
+However, LLCs can elect to be taxed as a corporation instead if the members choose so.

 A “domestic LLC” is one that is operating in the same state it is formed in.
 When operating in any other state, the LLC is operating as a “foreign LLC.”
 A professional LLC forms some specific professional service.
 Many lawyers and doctors form LLCs.
 Professional LLCs are often required to operate only domestically because of professional licensing rules.
-Typically, forming an LLC does not insulate individual Members of a professional LLC form professional malpractice claims.
+Typically, forming an LLC does not insulate individual members of a professional LLC from professional malpractice claims.

 Frequently Asked Questions

 - How much does forming an LLC cost?

 The cost of forming an LLC varies from state to state.
 Each state will require initial filing fees and annual fees.
 Some states, such as California, also impose annual “franchise fees” on LLCs.
 Expect to spend several hundred dollars initially and every year on fees, plus attorney fees if you opt to hire a lawyer.